yh1224/AIStackchan-hrs/README.md

     -d @settings.json
 ```

-You can also update some settings indivisually.
+You can also update some settings individually.

 ```shell
 curl -X POST "http://(Stack-chan's IP address)/settings" \